jpw37/tsunamibayes/README.md

 # README #

-tsunamiBayes is Python code for conducting Bayesian inference on tsunami observations to estimate earthquake parameters.
+tsunamibayes is a Python package for conducting Bayesian inference on tsunami observations to estimate earthquake parameters.

 ### What is this repository for? ###